RedisGrafana/grafana-redis-datasource/README.md

 docker-compose up
 ```

-Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure datasource.
-You can add as many datasources as you want to support multiple Redis databases.
+Open Grafana in your browser [http://localhost:3000](http://localhost:3000) and configure data source.
+You can add as many data sources as you want to support multiple Redis databases.

 ![Datasource](https://raw.githubusercontent.com/RedisTimeSeries/grafana-redis-datasource/master/src/img/datasource.png)

 There are certain settings that can be configured based on your own setup:

 - Grafana port
-- Datasource URL
+- Data source URL

 #### Configure Grafana port in `docker-compose.yml`